macro187/testrunner/readme.md

 Returns
 -------

-Exit code 0 if all test, initialization, and cleanup methods executed successfully
+Exit code 0 if all test, initialization, and cleanup methods were successful

 *- OR -*

-A non-zero exit code if anything doesn't work
+A non-zero exit code if anything failed

 License